Image texture

+An image texture is the small-scale structure perceived on an image, based on the spatial arrangement of color or intensities.

-An image texture is a set of metrics calculated in image processing designed to quantify the perceived texture of an image.
-Image texture gives us information about the spatial arrangement of color or intensities in an image or selected region of an image.
+It can be quantified by a set of metrics calculated in image processing.
+Image texture metrics give us information about the whole image or selected regions.

 Image textures can be artificially created or found in natural scenes captured in an image.
 Image textures are one way that can be used to help in segmentation or classification of images.
 For more accurate segmentation the most useful features are spatial frequency and an average grey level.
-To analyze an image texture in computer graphics, there are two ways to approach the issue: Structured Approach and Statistical Approach.
+To analyze an image texture in computer graphics, there are two ways to approach the issue: structured approach and statistical approach.

-Structured Approach
+Structured approach

 A structured approach sees an image texture as a set of primitive texels in some regular or repeated pattern.
 This works well when analyzing artificial textures.

 To obtain a structured description a characterization of the spatial relationship of the texels is gathered by using Voronoi tessellation of the texels.

-Statistical Approach
+Statistical approach

 A statistical approach sees an image texture as a quantitative measure of the arrangement of intensities in a region.
 In general this approach is easier to compute and is more widely used, since natural textures are made of patterns of irregular subelements.

-Edge Detection
+Edge detection

 The use of edge detection is to determine the number of edge pixels in a specified region, helps determine a characteristic of texture complexity.
 After edges have been found the direction of the edges can also be applied as a characteristic of texture and can be useful in determining patterns in the texture.
 These directions can be represented as an average or in a histogram.